air0dlb/Capstone/README.md

 3. Ability to using navigation menu for desktop view or hamburger menu for mobile.
 4. Associated Netlify 3 party software to provide a url for easy viewing.

-Note:  Blake (mentor) assisted with Hamburger menu options, and used GitHub Copilot assistance with fixing code.
+Note:  Blake Herbert (mentor) assisted with Hamburger menu options, and used GitHub Copilot assistance with fixing code.